samsheffield/Advanced_3D_Game_Design/docs/week11.md

 Let's playtest your games!
 - Link to a build to the class Discord
 - Include a text document with instructions, controls, and known bugs.
-- Link to an online playtetsting form (if you want a copy in addition to doing post-playtesting interviews in-person)
+- Link to an online playtesting form (if you want a copy in addition to doing post-playtesting interviews in-person)

 # Homework